drhar/restaurantor/README.md

 ## Developing

 To run this application locally, you'll need to locate and enable the Google API Keys. **NEVER CHECK THESE IN TO THE CODEBASE**.
-First, create a `.env`:
+First, create a `.env` and give Android's Gradle infrastructure access to it:

 ```
 cp .env.copy .env
+ln -s ../.env android/secrets.properties
 ```

 ### Google Maps